MIC-DKFZ/TractSeg/Readme.md

 ```
 flip_peaks -i my_peaks.nii.gz -o my_peaks_flip_y.nii.gz -a y
 ```
+Using the option `--deactivate_peak_check` you can tell TractSeg to not automatically correct the peaks.

 #### Small bundles like the CA and FX are incomplete
 You can use the following three options to improve your results: